Version Control Made Simple: A Beginner’s Guide to Git & GitHub

 - Your teammate reviews and merges your work into the main project.

-Even if you’re not a professional developer, version control can make your life easier:- Students: Manage group assignments without overwriting each other’s work.
+- Students: Manage group assignments without overwriting each other’s work.

 - Designers/Writers: Keep track of drafts and ideas without losing old versions.